Senior leaders leaving Congress as it has become 'family party': Nadda | Politics

 ''The Indian National Congress was such a big party.
 But now it is getting weakened as it didn't amalgamate regional aspirations with national aspirations and commitments,'' Nadda said.

-He gave examples of several states that the Congress had ruled for decades but is now not in power.
+He gave examples of several states that the Congress had ruled for decades but does not have a strong presence now.

 ''The BJP is not run by a family, it runs on ideology.
 That's why nobody can stop it,'' the BJP chief asserted while addressing a meeting of party workers after inaugurating the rebuilt Northeast office of the saffron party here.